Learning and development

 Ways we inform parents about how their child is being supported

 Our key person system actively supports the well-being of all children in their personal, social and emotional development as every child’s care is tailored to meet their individual needs.
 Working in partnership with parents is paramount and our systems support this.
-Key person meetings are regularly offered and learning journeys are available to be looked at any time when requested.
+Key person meetings are regularly offered and learning journeys are accessible from home.
 During these meetings and two year checks we will share your child’s achievements and next steps.
 Staff are available at the beginning and end of sessions for communication between parents and are always happy to talk by phone or e-mail about any concerns.
 More formal meetings can easily be set up.
-We have a parent’s notice board in our foyer with lots of information including information about our staff, planning, policies and local events.
-We also display photos of activities your child has been enjoying recently at playgroup.
+We have an information display board at the end of our path with information for parents and our website is informative and updated regularly.
 We have a ‘wow’ board to share the children’s achievements.
-Half termly newsletters are sent out to parents with relevant information and we send home a questionnaire annually as we value parent’s feedback.
-We value parents as partners and welcome parents to do a rota duty where they stay for a session and play an active role in the session by taking part in activities, helping to provide the children with their snack and tidy up time.
+Monthly newsletters are sent out to parents with relevant information and we send home a questionnaire annually as we value parent’s feedback.

 Our complaints policy

 At Stratton playgroup we will give prompt and serious attention to any concerns about the running of our setting.
 We anticipate that most concerns will be resolved quickly by an informal approach.
 If this does not achieve the desired result we have a set of procedures for dealing with complaints.
-All of our policies and procedures are available in a parent’s file in the setting.
+All of our policies and procedures are available in a parent’s file in the setting and on our website.

 Alterations we have made to make our building accessible

-Our building is reasonably new and we are fully accessible.
+Our building is fully accessible.
 Our setting complies withal legal requirements regarding accessibility.
 The entrance to our building is level and we have wide doorways into the building and to our outside area to accommodate wheelchairs.
 We have an accessible toilet with low level wash basins.
 We have visual support to label areas in the room.
 Our playroom is spacious and the areas inside easily accessible to all that use it.

 Facilities we have for personal care